disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 ### Unions

 Unions are coproduct types.
-In Scala, they quite naturally translate to sealed-traits.
+In Scala, they quite naturally translate to sealed traits.

-Union members can target any data shape, be that a structure or a primitive type.
+Union members can target any data shape, be it a structure or a primitive type.

 ```kotlin
 namespace foo